The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 }

 It means what you think it means.
-The previous array with 5 User Agents is incomplete.
+The previous array with five User-Agents is incomplete.
 We need an array with a complete set of headers per User-Agent.
-For brevity, we will show a list with one item.
-It is already long enough.
+For brevity, we'll show a list with one item.
+It's already long enough.

 import requests